 In just his second high school boys' basketball matchup versus the Chargers — on Jan.
 30, 2018 — the then-Champaign Central freshman took a lob pass from cousin A'Kieon Gill and converted a backboard-shaking alley-oop via a two-handed slam.

 For his final year of prep hoops, Terry now will try to perform similar feats against the Maroons.
 While wearing Centennial blue.

-After multiple sources told The News-Gazette that Terry transferred to his former crosstown rival ahead of this basketball season, new Chargers athletic director Kaleb Carter confirmed the move Wednesday morning.
-Carter also said Terry is cleared to compete for his new squad, adding another wrinkle to the long rivalry between the two Champaign programs.
+Multiple sources have told The News-Gazette that Terry transferred to his former crosstown rival ahead of this school year, and new Chargers athletic director Kaleb Carter confirmed this Wednesday.
+Carter also said Terry is cleared to compete for his new squad.

 The 6-foot-4 Terry is a two-time News-Gazette All-Area boys' basketball first-team selection.
 Though more recognized — at least on social media — for his dunking prowess, Terry was utilized as a point guard last season by Central coach Jeff Finke.